nicolas-forquet/elan/README.md

 It is currently under active development.

-Using ELAN, the user can create and compare different urban water management scenarios (wastewater and stormwater) to support informed decision making.
+Using Elan, the user can create and compare different urban water management scenarios (wastewater and stormwater) to support informed decision making.

 ## Features